HALLINAN & KILLPACK LAW FIRM | 5240 E. Pima St., Tucson, AZ 85712

 College: University of Arizona, B.S., Business Administration, 1986ISLN: 917581760

 Audrey graduated magna cum laude from University of Arizona James E. Rogers College of Law in 2011.
 In law school, she was an executive note editor on Arizona Law Review, served as president of the law school chapter of the ACLU of Arizona, and participated in the law school’s Child and Family Law Clinic.
 After graduation, she moved to Eugene, Oregon, and was licensed to practice law in Oregon in October 2011.
 She spent three months as a temporary staff attorney for the ACLU of Oregon, then opened a boutique practice representing employees in employment discrimination cases.
 She returned to Tucson in 2013 and became licensed to practice law in Arizona in 2014.
+She is proficient in handling Social Security appeals, including US District Court appeals.
 She spent two years as a judicial law clerk for Hon.
 Stephen C. Villarreal in Pima County Superior Court.
 She joined Hallinan Law Firm in April 2016.